 Some of the elements can exist in their gaseous form at the standard temperature for ordinary temperature and pressure but certain other elements cannot exist in these circumstances but can exist by applying certain conditions on it.
 Some of the types of gases based on this are described below.

-The type of gases that can exist in their gaseous form even at the standard temperature or ordinary temperature and pressure is elemental gases.
+The type of gases that can exist in their gaseous form even at the standard temperature or ordinary temperature and pressure are elemental gases.
 If the pressure or temperature is raised or lowered it can exist in a different form that is liquid form and its solid form.
 Examples of these elemental gases are hydrogen, oxygen, helium, fluorine, chlorine, etc.

 The gas that is made up of their atom that is present in a monoatomic former are called up you are gases.
-Examples of which included all the noble gases such as neon, helium, argon, krypton, etc. The picture of gases is shown below.
+Examples of these included all the noble gases such as neon, helium, argon, krypton, etc. The picture of gases is shown below.

-The gases that contain more than one element or more than one atom are mixed gases that are it is a mixture of different and gases.
+The gases that contain more than one element or more than one atom are mixed gases that are it is a mixture of different gases.
 Carbon dioxide is one of the very important examples as it is a mixture of carbon and oxygen.
 Acetylene C2H2, butane C4H10, ethane C2H6, methane CH3, Sulphur hexafluoride SF6, etc. are gas mixture examples.

 The gases that are toxic which means can cause harm to people when they breathe.
 Ozone is a toxic gas.
 Carbon monoxide, hydrogen bromide, hydrogen chloride, ozone, nitrogen dioxide, etc. are some of the poison gas names.